ylazz001/M1-Motorway-Statistical-Analysis/README.md

 # ML and Wine Quality Prediction

-The purpose of this project is to accurately predict whine quality using several ML algorithms (SVM, RF, DT), and compare the results
+The purpose of this project is to provide a statistical analysys of vehicle speeds on the M1 Motorway in England, UK

 ## Description

-This project represents an intersection of traditional winemaking and modern machine-learning technology.
-It aims to replace the subjective judgments typically associated with wine quality assessment, traditionally performed by expert tasters, with a more objective, data-driven approach.
-The heart of this study involves analyzing the physicochemical attributes of the renowned Portuguese "Vinho Verde" wines, using data sourced from Cortez et al. (2009).
-I focus on three advanced machine learning algorithms: Support Vector Machines (SVM), Random Forest (RF), and Decision Trees (DT).
-These were selected for their proven effectiveness in managing complex data and suitability for diverse tasks like regression and classification.
+This report aims to provide a complete investigation and analysis of vehicle speeds on the M1 Motorway in England, UK.
+The report focuses on drawing reasonable conclusions on the overall traffic patterns on the motorway to facilitate delivery lorries that travel the length of the M1.
+The M1 motorway connects London to Leeds and is 193 miles long with 53 different junctions.
+The M1 is also one of the UK’s busiest motorways.
+This report provides details on sampling strategies used, data collected, and any statistical analysis derived from said data.

 ## Getting Started